Yurof/Yurof.github.io/interview_Denis.md

 __So what can make our program attractive to you ?
 Any cool features comes to your mind ?__
 >For exemple, I would like to be able to import my own assets and with the program arrange everything quicker than with Photoshop.
-It's not that it's not possible on PS, it's just not efficient
+It's not that PS can't do that, it's just not efficient.

 -------------------------------------------------------------------------
 __QUELQUES IDEES QUI SE DEDUISENT DE CETTE INTERVIEW__